Run Queue

 run --all destroy:Terminal window $ terragrunt list --as destroy -lType Pathunit independentunit subtree/dependentunit subtree/dependencyunit ancestor-dependencyTerminal window $ terragrunt list --as plan -lType Pathunit ancestor-dependencyunit independentunit subtree/dependencyunit subtree/dependent -

---queue-ignore-dag-order: Execute units concurrently without respecting the dependency order.e.g.
+--queue-ignore-dag-order: Run units in the queue concurrently without respecting the dependency order.e.g.

 terragrunt run --all plan --queue-ignore-dag-orderRun